Poitín: Production

+Mourne Dew, Shortcross, Smuggling Nun, and Tipperary.

+Annual Poitín event

+Poitín is celebrated at an annual event, Poitín Now, in Dublin each year.

-Literature and traditional music
+Literature, film and traditional music

 Poitín is a trope in Irish poetry and prose of the nineteenth century.
-The Irish critic Sinéad Sturgeon has demonstrated how the illegality of the substance became a crucial theme running through the works of Maria Edgeworth and William Carlton.
+The Irish critic Sinéad Sturgeon has demonstrated how the illegality of the substance became a crucial theme running through the writings of Maria Edgeworth and William Carleton.
 Many characters in the work of contemporary Irish playwright Martin McDonagh consume or refer to poitín, most notably the brothers in The Lonesome West.
-In the Saga of Darren Shan book The Lake of Souls the character Spits Abrams brews his own poitín.
-In Frank McCourt's book 'Tis, he recalls his mother Angela telling him that when his brother Malachy visited her in Limerick, he obtained poitín in the countryside and drank it with her.
+In the Saga of Darren Shan book The Lake of Souls, the character Spits Abrams brews his own poitín.
+In Frank McCourt's book 'Tis, he recalls his mother, Angela, telling him that when his brother Malachy visited her in Limerick, he obtained poitín in the countryside and drank it with her.

 Some traditional Irish folk songs, such as The Hills of Connemara and The Rare Old Mountain Dew, deal with the subject of poitín.
 The folk song "Tinkers' Potcheen" by Seamus Moore recounts the way in which the practice of producing poitín is passed down through families.
-The persecution of the poitín-maker by the Royal Irish Constabulary in 1880s Cavan is treated in The Hackler from Grouse Hall and its reply The Sergent's Lamentation.
-In the first song, an overzealous sergeant pursued an ageing hackler with a fondness for poitín.
+The persecution of the poitín maker by the Royal Irish Constabulary in 1880s Cavan is treated in The Hackler from Grouse Hall and its reply, The Sergent's Lamentation.
+In the first song, an overzealous sergeant pursued an aging hackler with a fondness for poitín.

+The 1959 film Darby O'Gill and the Little People features Darby splitting a jug of poitín with the King of the leprechauns as the two engage in a drinking game.

+Poitín was the titular subject matter of the 1978 film Poitín, which was the first feature film entirely in Irish.